 On the occasion of the traditional solidarity day on 27 May, the day before the start of the main draw, this year renamed “Yannick Noah Day”, ENGIE is putting on a dream event: “Come and play on the Roland-Garros courts!” with the chance to play on one of the official tournament courts.
 On this occasion, ENGIE is inviting young tennis fans to exchange a few balls on the Roland-Garros clay courts.

 Among them, more than 300 children from Fête Le Mur, an association created by Yannick Noah that the ENGIE Foundation has been supporting for 24 years, will come and play on the tournament’s clay courts.

-The ENGIE Foundation has been supporting “Fête le Mur” since 1999.
-The charity was set up to help breathe life into priority education areas by building tennis courts and training walls right next to blocks of flats so that young people from poor neighbourhoods can flourish by playing the game.
-The charity operates in around thirty difficult neighbourhoods in France.
+Since 1999, the ENGIE Foundation has been supporting Fête le Mur, which contributes to the life of priority education zones by installing tennis courts and training walls at the foot of buildings, so that young people from underprivileged backgrounds can develop their skills by playing tennis.
+The association works in around thirty underprivileged neighbourhoods in France.

 ENGIE commits to preserving biodiversity at the French Open

 Green teams make spectators aware of environmental and renewable energy challenges: